Seldon's Compendium of Starcraft 1

 Seldon's Compendium of Starcraft 1 is a 1981 role-playing game supplement for Space Opera published by Fantasy Games Unlimited.

 Contents

-Seldon's Compendium of Starcraft 1 is a supplement presenting statistics plus deck plans for some 20 starships and five ship's boats, plus a pod shuttle.
+Seldon's Compendium of Starcraft 1 is a supplement that includes game statistics as well as deck plans for around 20 starships and other smaller ships.

 Reception

 William A. Barton reviewed Seldon's Compendium of Starcraft 1 in The Space Gamer No. 50.
 Barton commented that "Overall, Seldon's Compendium of Starcraft 1 appears to be a well-planned out aid for Space Opera and should prove quite useful to players and starmasters alike."